thomasebsmith/media-tracker/README.md

 $ cd build/release/final
 $ python3 -m http.server 8000
 ```

+Then, navigate in a web browser to http://localhost:8000/.

 ## Tech Stack
 Media Tracker is written in TypeScript and uses Babel, Browserify, and